+Figure 48: All 12/12 unit test cases were successful

 6. Integration Testing

 Integration testing is a level of software testing where individual units or components of a software application are combined and tested as a group.
 The purpose of integration testing is to verify that the interactions between these units function correctly when integrated together.
 This type of testing helps ensure that the software components work together as expected and that the integrated system meets the specified requirements.